 WHAT PEOPLE SAY ABOUT PAUL’S WORK

 “Working in the financial industry, it is essential to be able to communicate in a clear and precise manner in order to grow into senior leadership roles.
-Paul Geiger helped me make small adjustments necessary for me to improve my communication skills.
-He taught me how to slow down the pace of my speech and use proper breathing habits to sustain my voice.
-Within a short period of time, my communication skills improved.
-I am now more confident and it has had a positive impact with people around me.”
+Paul Geiger taught me how to make small adjustments that really improved my communication skills.
+It has had a positive impact on the people around me.”

 “Sessions with Paul Geiger give me the practical tools and confidence that make me feel ready and prepared before a speaking engagement.
 I especially appreciate his guidance around making my gestures resonate and using space in the most useful way.
 I’m grateful to have Paul and Public Speaking Advantage as a trusted resource!”

 “I present in executive and senior management meetings on a weekly basis and I’m often asked to public speak without much notice in various settings.
 Although I have read many books on public speaking and watched hours of TED videos, I just didn’t feel I was in full control.
 A month after working with Paul, an executive told me “looks like you are fitting in very nicely here, perhaps we should start inviting you to some of the board meetings”.

 It’s Time To Raise Your VQ – Your Virtual Intelligence

 At the beginning of our shared shut-in status, everything was forgivable.
 It was a given that none of us were prepared for the sudden shift.
 But now that things have settled just slightly, one aspect of the new normal is starting to become apparent.
 Your presentation in a virtual space is your crucial first impression.